Driving and rest times for bus drivers

 Communicate with your employer:

 Inform your employer of any difficulties in complying with the times.
-Solutions can be found together to ensure safety and compliance with the regulations.
+Solutions can be found together to ensure safety and compliance.
+Find out about the latest control requirements to stay up to date.

 Use technology: